priyasrikumar/6120/README.md

 bril2json < <filepath> | ./brilc to-ssa
 ```

 To convert a program from SSA form, replace `to-ssa` with `from-ssa`.
-To convert a program from SSA form with some optimizations, run with `from-ssa-opt`.
+To convert a program from SSA form with some optimizations (LVN+DCE), run with `from-ssa-opt`.

 The file `out/tossa.csv` and `out/fromssa.csv` show the results of running the code on the benchmarks.
 We only fail with `incorrect` for benchmarks using floats and pointers, which we do not support yet.